Originally published September 16, 2024

 3. Leverage rapid feedback and prototyping to refine your AI partner.

-Now it’s time for some AI brainstorming.
+Run a brainstorm with your team and generate some ideas.
+Then augment that with some AI brainstorming.
 Prompt your AI partner with something like:

 Sample Prompt: “Based on these insights, recommend a series of features for this app.
 Think big and be imaginative.
 Right now, there are no technical or resource constraints.”